lalit2005/hyperdocs/docs/components.md

 ```
 </Accordion>

-NPM dependencies are supported too!
-You can use it to demo your component library!

 <Callout type="info">
 You can use different templates to use different frontend frameworks.
 Here's the list of all of them: